meghanasrividya/MicroServices/README.md

 - Since docker is not only used for the deployment, but it is also a great platform for development, that's why we can efficiently increase our customer's satisfaction.

 ### Advantages of Docker
-- There are the following advantages of Docker -
+- These are the following advantages of Docker -

 - It runs the container in seconds instead of minutes.
 - It uses less memory.